This guide will walk you through the following steps to get started with ParadeDB:

 The indexing documentation provides an in-depth explanation of what each of these options means.

 We’re now ready to execute a full-text search.
-We’ll look for rows with a rating greater than 2 where description matches keyboard or category matches electronics.
+We’ll look for the first five rows with a rating greater than 2 where description matches shoes or category matches footwear.

 SELECT description, rating, category